Package 'FastRet'

 x <- read_rpadj_xlsx()

-Retention Times (RT) Measured on a Reverse Phase (RP) Column
+Retention Times (RT) measured on a Reverse Phase (RP) Column

 Description

-Retention time data from a reverse phase liquid chromatography measured with a temperature of 35 degree and a flowrate of 0.3ml/min.
+Retention time data from a reverse phase liquid chromatography measured with a temperature of 35^\circC and a flowrate of 0.3ml/min.
 The same data is available as an xlsx file in the package.
-To read it into R use read_rp_xlsx().
+To read it into R use read_rp_xlsx(). @format A dataframe of 442 metabolites with the following columns:

 RT